kofibuahin/soccer_match_predictor/README.md

 A machine learning project that predicts soccer match outcomes (Home / Draw / Away) using historical match data, team form, Elo ratings, and optional betting odds.
 Built with **Python, scikit-learn, pandas, and Streamlit**.

+You can find a link to the live app here: https://soccermatchpredictor-7tbkfgtqzauj8txikefkdv.streamlit.app/

 ---

 ## 🚀 Features